 In response to your question, the amount of time you will have to wait depends on the wait list that housing has.
 However, before you can even be placed on the wait list you will need to make sure you are enrolled into DEERS.
 Your soldier will know what this is and how to do it.
 You will actually need to do this before you can do anything within the military such as getting an ID card or insurance.

-I am not sure of your living arrangements right now, but your husband, now that he is married, can move out of the barracks even though you are not living in on post housing.
-Is it possible for him to move into where you are until housing becomes available?
+I am not sure of your living arrangements right now, but your husband now that he is married can move out of the barracks even though you are not living in on-post housing.
+Is it possible for him to move to where you are until housing becomes available (assuming you already live near post)?

 Once you have both budgets figured out, you will be able to see which will be more cost effective for your situation.